joolstorrentecalo/gitlab-design/.gitlab/issue_templates/UX Pattern.md

 1. [ ] Add to the [UX Guide](https://docs.gitlab.com/ce/development/ux_guide/)
 1. [ ] Add to the Design Library
+1. [ ] QA check by another UX'r (create and reference a file in this issue which includes the changes as you would like to add them to the gitlab-elements file)
 1. [ ] Add an agenda item to the next UX weekly call to inform everyone

 /label ~"UX"